Boen97/BackStore/notes/os/three-easy-pieces/intro.md

 which reverts to user mode while simultaneouly passing control back to where the application left off.

 3. The Era of Multiprogramming

+`multiprogramming` became commonplace due to the desire to make better use of machine resources.

+this switching was important because I/O devices were slow. having a program wait on the CPU while its I/O was a waste of CPU time.

+4. The Modern Era

+- the early operating system such as `DOS (the disk operating system)` didn't think memory protection was important